Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-Note that changing this setting will never help if the analysis contains incompatibilities.
+Note that changing this setting will never help if the analysis contains incompatibilities (or any of the issues above).
 In the case of the `issue3_1.xml` file, for instance, the starting value of the clock rate is outside of the bounds of the corresponding prior, so initialization will always fail regardless of how many attempts are performed.
+Similarly, if no model components are randomly initialised (e.g. a fixed starting tree is used) and there is an initialization issue, then no number of initalization attempts will solve the issue.

+> **Topic for discussion**
+>
+> If no model components are randomly initialised does the random number seed still have an effect on the analysis?
+>
+> <details>
+	<summary>Answer</summary>
+>
+> Yes, it still makes a difference!
+Although each analysis will start at the exact same point in the posterior, the random number seed is important for initializing the operators, used to make proposals in the MCMC run.
+Thus, each random number seed will result in a unique trajectory followed across the posterior.
+> </details>
+>

 ## Common issue #4: Validation error when initializing object